 While out for a run one day in late 2016, Rachael Malmberg suddenly felt a severe pain radiating from her neck to her rib.
-A star hockey player for the University of Minnesota and Team USA women’s teams, Malmberg, 31, was used to pushing through body aches and has a high tolerance for pain.
+Malmberg, 31, was used to pushing through body aches and has a high tolerance for pain.
+After all, she was a star hockey player for the University of Minnesota and Team USA women’s teams.
 But when she couldn’t finish her run, she sensed it was something more serious than working out too hard.

 After a couple of doctor visits Rachael began to feel soreness under her arm.
 A CT scan revealed a mass on her lung.

 “I’m young and had no symptoms of cancer.
 So the doctor thought perhaps a recent strep throat infection had developed into pneumonia,” she explained.
 After a round of antibiotics, a second CT scan revealed no change.
 “That’s when reality hit that something was very wrong,” Rachael said.
 The doctors soon diagnosed her with lung cancer that had even spread to her brain.